 If you’re dealing with one super spot, pimple patches help to protect pimples from infection and promote faster healing.
 These hydrocolloid plasters subtly hide your pimple and use osmosis to shrink spots faster.
 Dermatologists also say that applying some anti-redness eye drops to your pimple is a safe way to temporarily reduce redness, thanks to vaso-constricting ingredients.

 Use ingredients that fight acne

-In the long term, using products with targeted ingredients can help to kill acne bacteria and exfoliate pores before acne forms.
+In the long term, using products with targeted ingredients can help to kill acne bacteria and exfoliate pores before acne forms which is why these products to your skincare routine to treat acne.
 Beta hydroxy acids (BHAs) and alpha hydroxy acids (AHAs) are one of the best tools you can use.
 AHAs like glycolic acid and lactic acid eat away dead skin cells before they can block your pores.

 Salicylic acid (a BHA) is a slightly smaller molecule, which actually sinks into your pores to clean them from the inside out.
 For whiteheads and papules, benzoyl peroxide spot treatments can help kill bacteria to stop your pimple getting worse.
 Tea tree oil is another excellent - and natural! - way to fight acne-causing bacteria, as long as you don’t use it on its own.
 Undiluted tea tree oil (and essential oils in general) are far too harsh for your skin and should be used in small concentrations with other acne-fighting factors.

 The Soothing Serum contains tea tree oil along with soothing aloe vera extract to fight spot-causing bacteria and calm to the skin.
 Our Soothing Serum also contains moisturising seabuckthorn oil to help nourish the skin.